ninthwalker/wow_thaumaturgy/README.md

 ```
 ## TradeSkillMaster
 #### TSM Addon Modifications:
-STM Does not enable all macro functionality.
+TSM Does not enable all macro functionality.
 Modify below line in TradeSkillMaster\Core\UI\AuctionUI\Auctioning.lua for rescan button
 ```
 :AddChild(UIElements.New("ActionButton", "rescanBtn")
 to